fengyuanL/AI-music-critic/README.md

 Acknowledge: this project if forked from https://github.com/wazenmai/MIDI-BERT <br>
 Note: all the files are still in developing stage and some functions in the original repo may not be available here. <br>
+Files may include different absolute paths or relative path as the code are runned on different machines.

 ## Preprocess data:
 Get the files and set things up: data_creation/prepare_data/main.py <br>